jekuno/milia/README.md

 ## Installation
 ### Adding milia to a new application
 The quickest way:
-Follow the instructions of the chapter [Sample App](Sample App) to have an app base with devise+milia.
+Follow the simple instructions of the chapter [Sample App](Sample App) to generate a new app which uses devise+milia.

 ### Add milia to an existing application